-- 8. Underclothing is required and must be undetectable through outer clothing.
-No thong, colored or patterned underwear under light colored pants or scrub uniforms is allowed. - 9.
+- 8. Underclothing is required and must be undetectable through outer clothing. - 9.
 Tattoos of a risqué, obscene or obnoxious nature must be completely covered.
 Additionally, all visible large tattoos (arms, chest, neck) must be covered.
 Smaller tattoos can remain uncovered. - 10.
 Scrub uniform attire will be worn during all clinical and didactic assignments.
 Students must purchase scrub uniforms in hunter green and match the designated color card provided by UHC.
 The hunter green required by UHC corresponds to Hunter Green GHP by Landau and Hunter HUNW by Cherokee, but similar colors may be found with other uniform providers.
 Scrub tops and pants must be solid-colored and not include any piping or strip of another color.
 Scrub top styles must be sufficient in length to cover the midriff.
-Waist lines of scrub pants styles must be high enough so as not to permit bared skin.
+Waistlines of scrub pants styles must be high enough so as not to permit bared skin.
 Pant legs will be neatly hemmed to the top of the shoe with no rolling or cuffing of unfinished hems or excessive hem length dragging the floor.